top of page

 Noise can lead to sympathetic activation.

 You may not be aware of it, but your body probably is constantly in some level of sympathetic activation.
 The sympathetic system is responsible for your body's ability to mobilize.
 You use mobilization for playing and dancing when safe.
-But the sympathetic system can also be used for running and fighting when in danger.
+However, the sympathetic system can also be used to run and fight when in danger.

 Being in a state of sympathetic activation doesn't mean you're actually running away or fighting something.
 Likely, you feel this constant activation through emotions such as: